leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/00-CheerpX-Linux-create.md

 controlUrl?: string;
 ```

-The `controlUrl` is an optional string used to specify the URL of a self-hosted server.
+The `controlUrl` is an optional string used to specify the URL of a [self-hosted Headscale server](/docs/guides/Networking#self-hosting-headscale).

 Example: